6eer/uniswap-sushiswap-arbitrage-bot/README.md

 + Maybe an improvement on robustness using event subscription to UniswapV2Pair.Swap() and ERC20.Approval() events can be achieved.

++ Select the pools automatically based on, for example, the amount of arbitrage opportunities in the past.

 + Instead of printing to the console, print only the trades on a file.

 ## Useful resources